 The Wannsee-Conference and the Genocide of European Jews

-House of the Wannsee Conference Memorial and Educational Site: The Wannsee-Conference and the Genocide of European Jews
+House of the Wannsee Conference Memorial and Educational Site

 In January 2006, the House of the Wannsee Conference: Memorial and Educational Site opened up a new permanent exhibition.
 This one has the advantage of acknowledging our recent historical findings which we have accumulated since the opening of the archives in Eastern Europe in the 1990s, and incorporates the experiences of the last thirteen years of educational work at the memorial site.
 805,000 visitors from all over the world visited the first permanent exhibition between 1992 and 2005; more than half of those visitors were there to participate in intensive educational programs with the memorial site’s staff.
 The exhibition is an important part of the diverse set of pedagogical possibilities which are offered here; however it is also accessible to individual visitors who wish to experience the exhibition on their own.
 Topics and focuses were chosen accordingly, and the presentation was restricted to talking about the basics and to giving examples.